When you need to push through and keep going

 Listen, it wasn’t as if I discovered Shangri-la.
 It’s just another neighborhood, right?
 But yesterday it felt like grace, getting happily lost on unfamiliar streets with new sights to see.
 Of course this mini-adventure only came about because I decided to quit walking around in the same circles and instead notice what was already there.
 I tell you this simple story that’s barely a story at all because it’s reminiscent of a message that keeps coming to me these days: enough already, and already it’s enough.

 What have you had enough of already?
-I don’t just mean walking around in circles, the pandemic, politics, limitations on travel, zoom calls, etc. I mean what are you tiring of inside your own experience?
+I don’t just mean walking around in circles, covid, politics, zoom calls, etc. I mean what are you tiring of inside your own experience?
 Maybe it’s regretting the past, the “shoulda coulda woulda” internal conversation that never seems to resolve itself.
 Or maybe it’s complaining, comparing, blaming, guilting, or some other heavy pattern that has become so entrenched it’s easy to forget there is any other way to respond.
 What I’ve noticed in my own life, as well as in my experience supporting others through shadow work, is that if we get to know these patterns well, we can learn to recognize when they’ve taken hold, say “Enough already!” and experience a real shift.
 I’m not talking about some grand and fabulous transformation where you’re demanding a brand new you.
 Pushing yourself (or anyone else) into new awareness just does not work.
 What I’m talking about is, in your own time, finding the “no” that shows the way to your “yes”.

 Take disappointment for example.
 If you’ve ever felt disappointed for a long stretch of time, whether that be by relationships, jobs, circumstances–you name it–you know that people and situations don’t always change and relieve you of feeling disappointed.
 If at some point, however, you say “enough already” and claim your needs as worthy of your own attention and love, no matter if the outside world fills them or not, you may feel a profound sense of power returning.
 When we acknowledge what didn’t happen and love who we are and what we have anyway… now that’s something new.